opencog/atomspace/examples/atomspace/README.md

 * [`floatvalues.scm`](floatvalues.scm)       -- Associating numeric values with a proposition.
 * [`values.scm`](values.scm)                 -- Using Values and attaching them to Atoms.

+After going through the above, go to the demos in the [flow](../flow) folder.
+The AtomSpace stores graph data; but it is the dynamic, time-varying aspects of data flows that make it useful.
+The AtomSpace is not just a static database; it provides a way for describing dataflow networks.

 * [`multi-space.scm`](multi-space.scm)       -- Using multiple AtomSpaces at once.
 * [`episodic-space.scm`](episodic-space.scm) -- Managing multiple AtomSpaces.